Shuashuaa/palawanPay-nest-mongo/README.md

 ```

   * `@nestjs/mongoose`: The official NestJS module for integrating Mongoose.
-  * `mongoose`: The core Mongoose library.
+  * `mongoose`: The core Mongoose library for MongoDB.
-  * `class-validator` & `class-transformer`: These libraries are essential for data validation and transformation, a common practice in NestJS applications.
+  * `class-validator` & `class-transformer`: These libraries enable powerful validation and transformation of data, which is crucial for DTOs.

 -----

 ## 📦 Database Connection

-This project uses a local MongoDB instance.
-If you don't have one running, follow these steps:
+This project connects to a local MongoDB instance.

 ### 1\.
 Start MongoDB Server

-Launch the **MongoDB Community Server** and **MongoDB Compass**.
-Use Compass to create a new database.
+Launch **MongoDB Community Server** and **MongoDB Compass**.
+Use Compass to create a new database to store your data.

-  * Open MongoDB Compass.
-  * Connect to your local server (usually `mongodb://localhost:27017`).
+  * Open MongoDB Compass and connect to your local server (the default URL is `mongodb://localhost:27017`).
-  * Create a new database named **`my_first_mongodb`**.
+  * Create a new database and name it **`my_first_mongodb`**.

 ### 2\.
 Configure the Connection

-Once the database is created, you need to configure your NestJS application to connect to it.

-Open `src/app.module.ts` and add `MongooseModule.forRoot()` to the `imports` array.
-This line establishes the connection to your MongoDB database.
+Open your `src/app.module.ts` file and configure the database connection by adding `MongooseModule.forRoot()` to the `imports` array.

 ```typescript
 import { Module } from '@nestjs/common';